 Is Puerto Varas worth visiting?

 Absolutely!
-Of all the tantalizing destinations Chile offers, the Lake District sits firmly among the top.
-It’s got attractions and activities to pique the interest of nearly everyone and has that hard-to-find local authenticity many tourist areas lacks.
+Of all the tantalizing destinations Chile offers, the Lake District sits firmly at the top.
+It’s got attractions and activities to pique the interest of nearly everyone and has that hard-to-find local authenticity many tourist areas lack.

 What is Puerto Varas known for?